civican/legisinfo/44-1/bills/S-5/bill_text.md

   **(4)** Paragraph 30(1)(e) of the Act is replaced by the following:

-    respecting the method of manufacture, preparation, preserving, **packaging**, storing and testing of any food, drug, cosmetic or device in the interest of, or for the prevention of injury to, the health of the purchaser or consumer **or to manage risks to the environment**;
+    respecting the method of manufacture, preparation, preserving, packaging, storing and testing of any food, drug, cosmetic or device in the interest of, or for the prevention of injury to, the health of the purchaser or consumer or to manage risks to the environment;

   **(5)** Paragraph 30(1)(l.1) of the Act is replaced by the following:

-    respecting the assessment of **the risk to the** environment or human life and health of the release into the environment of any food, drug, cosmetic or device;
+    respecting the assessment of the risk to the environment or human life and health of the release into the environment of any food, drug, cosmetic or device;

     respecting, for the purpose of managing risks to the environment identified as part of an assessment under this Act, measures in respect of selling or importing, manufacturing, preparing, preserving, packaging or storing for sale any food, drug, cosmetic or device;